 Firstly these events take place in mid-December.
 While Norfolk may not seem that remote, when the north winds blow it comes directly from the North Pole, and with the flat and open terrain, conditions could be challenging.

 Secondly, the events will be run during the hours of darkness.
 As the sun sets in the west, you will be set off from the start in Snettisham.
 How far can you get before the sun rises in the east at 07:55, some 16 hours and 13 minutes later?
 For the speedier runners amongst you, can you reach the finish 83 miles away by The Britannia Pier in Great Yarmouth?

 Support is provided along the route but is kept to a minimum, to minimise the environmental impact of the race, avoid disturbing locals sleeping in their beds and to add to the running adventure.

 Please note that runners own crew will be banned from the course between the hours of 22:00 and 07:00.

 A full indoor checkpoint is provided at roughly halfway, in Cley-next-the-sea.
 Here you will have access to a drop bag and also be provided with warm food and drink.
-A further indoor checkpoint is also provided at Sea Palling (no drop bag), along with five additional mobile checkpoints.
-The mobile checkpoints will be limited to cold water and snacks, so pack accordingly.
+Further indoor checkpoints are also provided at Overstrand and Sea Palling (no drop bag), along with additional mobile checkpoints.
+The mobile checkpoints may be unmanned and limited to cold water and snacks, so pack accordingly.

 For those that don’t fancy the full Sunrise experience, we offer the Half Sunrise.
 This starts from the “halfway” checkpoint at Cley-next-the-sea at 22:30 and follows the same route to the finish in Great Yarmouth, some 45 miles away.
 Both events sold out in 2019 and provide an exhilarating pre-Christmas challenge and a great way to end the year.

 Starting at sunset outside the Sailing Club at Snettisham, The Sunrise heads north towards Hunstanton.
 From here it turns eastwards, joining the Norfolk Coast Path, which it follows (with a few diversions for safety and environmental reasons) all the way to the finish 83 miles / 133 kilometres away, at Britannia Pier in Great Yarmouth.